 - Educational Psychologists

 - Speech and Language Therapists

 - Occupational Therapists

 - Child and Adolescent Mental Health practitioners (CAMHS)

+- HLTA assessment/screening

 What training do staff undertake at Manchester Academy to support students with SEND?

 The SEND Code of Practice states that "every teacher is a teacher of SEN".